-This page describes two types of structural bonding with epoxy.
+There are two types of structural bonding with epoxy.
 Two-step bonding is the preferred method for most situations because it promotes maximum epoxy penetration into the bonding surface and prevents epoxy-starved joints.
 Single-step bonding can be used when joints have minimal loads and excess absorption into porous surfaces is not a problem.
 In both cases, epoxy bonds best when it is worked into the surface with a roller or brush.

 Before mixing epoxy, check all parts to be bonded for proper fit and surface preparation, gather all the clamps and tools necessary for the operation, and cover any areas that need protection from spills.

-Primary/Secondary Epoxy Bonding
+Primary/Secondary Bonding with Epoxy

-Primary bonding relies on the chemical linking of adhesive layers such as the wet lay-up of fiberglass laminate in a mold.
+Primary bonding with epoxy relies on the chemical linking of adhesive layers such as the wet lay-up of fiberglass laminate in a mold.
 All the layers of epoxy cure together in a single fused layer.
 Epoxy applied over partially cured epoxy will chemically link with it and is a primary bond.
 The ability to chemically link diminishes as the epoxy cures and it becomes a secondary bond.

 Secondary bonding relies on the mechanical linking of an adhesive to a material or cured epoxy surface.
 The adhesive must “key” into pores or scratches in the surface-a microscopic version of a dovetail joint.
 Proper surface preparation provides a texture that will help lock the cured epoxy to the surface.